aiforged/docs/docs/documents/document-retention.md

 ---
-title: Document Retention
+title: 🗄️ Document Retention
 ---

-## Document retention Policies
+## Document Retention Policies

 AIForged offers two options for document and data retention: Automatic and Manual, putting you in control of your data.